-Although those works have reduced the computational cost of OT considerably, computing OT is nearly impossible in the big data settings where $n$ could be as large as few millions.
-In particular, solving OT requires to compute and store a $n\times n$ cost matrix that is impractical with current computational devices.
-Especially in deep learning applications, both supports of empirical measures and the cost matrix must be stored in a same device (e.g. a GPU) for automatic differentiation.
+Although those works have reduced the computational cost of OT considerably, computing OT is nearly impossible in the big data settings where $n$ could be as large as a few million.
+In particular, solving OT requires computing and storing a $n\times n$ cost matrix that is impractical with current computational devices.
+Especially in deep learning applications, both supports of empirical measures and the cost matrix must be stored in the same device (e.g. a GPU) for automatic differentiation.
 This problem exists in all variants of OT including Wasserstein distance, entropic Wasserstein, and sliced Wasserstein distance.
-Therefore, it leads to the development of the mini-batches method for OT~\cite{genevay2018learning,sommerfeld2019optimal}, which we refer to as mini-batch OT loss.
-The main idea of the mini-batch method is to divide the original samples into multiple subsets (mini-batches), in the hope that each pair of subsets (mini-batches) could capture some structures of the two probability measures, meanwhile, the computing OT cost between two mini-batches is cheap due to a very small size of mini-batches.
+Therefore, it leads to the development of the mini-batch methods for OT~\cite{genevay2018learning,sommerfeld2019optimal}, which we refer to as mini-batch OT loss.
+The main idea of the mini-batch method is to divide the original samples into multiple subsets (mini-batches), in the hope that each pair of subsets (mini-batches) could capture some structures of the two probability measures, meanwhile, computing OT cost between two mini-batches is cheap due to a very small size of mini-batches.
 Then the overall loss is defined as the average of distances between pairs of mini-batches.
 This scheme was applied for many forms of Wasserstein distances \cite{deshpande2018generative, bhushan2018deepjdot,kolouri2018sliced,salimans2018improving}, and was theoretically studied in the works of \cite{bellemare2017cramer,bernton2019parameter,nadjahi2019asymptotic}.
 Recently, Fatras et al. \cite{fatras2020learning,fatras2021minibatch} formulated this approach by giving a formal definition of the mini-batch OT loss, studying its asymptotic behavior, and investigating its gradient estimation properties.
 Despite being applied successfully, the current mini-batch OT loss does not consider the relationship between mini-batches and treats every pair of mini-batches the same.
 This causes undesirable effects in measuring the discrepancy between probability measures.
 First, the m-OT loss is shown to be an approximation of a discrepancy (the population m-OT) that does not preserve the metricity property, namely, this discrepancy is always positive even when two probability measures are identical.
 Second, it is also unclear whether this discrepancy achieves the minimum value when the two probability measures are the same.
-That naturally raises the question if we could propose a better mini-batching scheme to sort out these issues in order to improve the performance of the OT in practical applications.
+That naturally raises the question of whether we could propose a better mini-batch scheme to sort out these issues to improve the performance of the OT in applications.